glennga/sql-process/README.md

 `Could not walk parse tree with given SQL.` | The given SQL file is invalid.
 Ensure that the format follows the SQLite3 syntax.
 `No terminating semicolon.` | The given SQL file contains no terminating semicolon.
 Add one to the end of your file.
 `Cannot connect to the catalog.
 No statement executed.` | The catalog node catalog be reached.
 Ensure that the daemon is running for the catalog.
+`'numnodes' is not defined.` | The given `clustercfg` is not formatted correctly.
+The 'numnodes' entry was not found.
+`Node entries not formatted correctly.` | The given `clustercfg` is not formatted correctly.
+Double check the **Format of File: clustercfg**.

 ### runLCSV.py Errors
 Message | Fix